MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ## Prepare the environment

-In this section, you set up the infrastructure within which you install the JDK, WLS, and the PostgreSQL JDBC driver.
+In this section, you set up the infrastructure within which you install the JDK and WLS.

 ### Assumptions